jiangwei221/obj2pcd/README.md

 This command will sample the monkey.obj file into a pcd file, 2000 is the sample density.
 You can adjust the density.

+There are two optional argvs.
+One is normal_flag, you need the interpolated normals in PCD or not, default is on.
+One is flip_flag, you need to flip the normal direction or not, default is off.

 ### Note

-Because I'm using a very simple model loader from [opengl-tutorial](opengl-tutorial.org), it can only handle the obj file contains vertex and normal data.
-If your obj have no normal data, it will fail.
-If your obj file have texture coord, it will fail.
+Because I'm using a very simple model loader from [opengl-tutorial](opengl-tutorial.org), it can only handle the obj file with triangle, no quadrilateral support.

-Also, replace the `//` to `/` in the obj file.

-### TO-DO

-A more robust model loader.